nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `attendance mark INDEX l/LESSON m/ATTENDANCE_VALUE`

 <div markdown="span" class="alert alert-primary">:bulb: **Additional information:**
-The first lesson starts from 1.
+The first lesson starts from index 1.
 GREWZ only accepts 0 and 1 for attendance values which correspond to absent and present respectively.
-As it is faster for you to type numerical values over full words, we adopted such an approach for your convenience.
+We adopted such an approach as it is faster for you to type numerical values over full words.
 </div>

 Examples: